trueNetLab logo

 ]

-• gateway — must exactly match the callback URL in Azure or the connection fails.
+• gateway: Must match the callback URL in Azure exactly, otherwise the connection fails.

-• vpn_portal_port — default HTTPS port 443 for secure traffic.
+• vpn_portal_port: Default HTTPS port 443 for secure communication.

-For a visual walkthrough, watch the official demo (Entra ID SSO Demo):
+For a visual guide, watch the official video (Entra ID SSO Demo).

 Benefits

-• Secure: MFA and token-based authentication protect against identity theft.
+• Security: MFA and token-based authentication protect against identity theft.

 Additional weaknesses:

-• Limited flexibility: The VPN portal, SSL VPN and IPsec must all use the same Entra ID SSO server.
+• Limited flexibility: VPN portal, SSL VPN, and IPsec must use the same Entra ID SSO server.

-• Documentation: The guide could be more detailed, especially for complex hybrid setups.
+• Documentation: The guides could be more detailed, especially for complex hybrid setups.

 What is it?